-A Director owes fiduciary duties to the company and, in certain circumstances, third parties.
-The Director’s fiduciary duties were codified under Sections 170 – 177 of the Companies Act 2006 and please click here for more information on this topic.
+A director owes fiduciary duties to the company and, in certain circumstances, third parties.
+The director’s fiduciary duties were codified under Sections 170 – 177 of the Companies Act 2006, please click here to read more about a director’s fiduciary duties.

-Please review our webpage here which goes into greater detail on Director Disqualification.
-From October 2015, Directors may also face a Compensation Order immediately following the provision of a Disqualification Undertaking or the making of a Disqualification Order.
+Please review our webpage which goes into greater detail on director disqualification.
+Since October 2015, directors also face a compensation order immediately following the provision of a disqualification undertaking or the making of a disqualification order.

 Where a company has been placed into insolvency proceedings, the period of disqualification is between 2 – 15 years dependent on the severity of the misconduct, with the higher periods preserved for circumstances of fraud or criminal behaviour.

-The allegations of misconduct are too numerous to list here, but please review our webpage on Director Disqualification here which addresses some of these areas.
+The allegations of misconduct are too numerous to list here, but our link to our misconduct pages helps set these out.

 However, by far the most common allegation of misconduct is a mistreatment of HMRC (as opposed to other creditors) by not paying HMRC whilst other unsecured or trade creditors are paid.
 Effectively, the company was using tax receipts to extend its trading life.